How Class Rule Generates Imperial Forms: A Framework

 On the tradition's separation of imperialism from capitalism

-The dependency school (Frank, Amin, Wallerstein) challenged this separation by showing that metropolitan development and peripheral underdevelopment are not separate processes but two faces of the same coin — the periphery's position is structurally produced by the same process that develops the core, not a historical legacy that decolonization or policy reform can undo.
+The dependency school (Frank, Amin, Wallerstein) challenged this separation by showing that metropolitan development and peripheral underdevelopment are not separate processes but structurally inseparable — the periphery's position is structurally produced by the same process that develops the core, not a historical legacy that decolonization or policy reform can undo.
 But the challenge has not been absorbed into the tradition's analytical structure; the imperialism canon and the value-theory canon remain separate literatures with separate readerships.
 Luxemburg made the most structurally rigorous version of the argument from within the value-theory tradition itself: if capitalism structurally requires a non-capitalist outside to realize surplus value, then it is always already imperial.
 There is no stage of capitalism that is not also a stage of expansion into and appropriation from non-capitalist zones.
 But establishing the structural necessity does not explain why the same necessity produces such different forms — settler colonialism here, debt governance there, forced privatization elsewhere.
 The structural-necessity argument tells you that capitalists must expand; the mediating layer developed below tells you which form the expansion takes under which conditions.
 Luxemburg's framework also predicts what happens when geographic frontiers close: commodification turns inward, converting domestic public services, commons, and social reproduction into sites of accumulation.
 The same logic that drove colonial enclosure now drives forced privatization of healthcare, education, utilities, and housing within the metropole.
 Harvey's accumulation by dispossession adds a second mechanism: financial crisis devalues already-commodified assets, destroying current holders' claims and making them available for re-accumulation at fire-sale prices.
 Harvey calls this "manufacturing an outside," but the metaphor conflates two distinct processes.

 Why, then, does the tradition maintain the separation between "imperialism" and "capitalism" that the analysis above dissolves?
 The separation has a specific origin in the tradition's own analytical architecture.
 Marx's account of "so-called primitive accumulation" in Capital (Part 8, Volume 1: enclosure, colonial plunder, the slave trade, the destruction of subsistence economies) is placed as the prehistory of capitalism: the violent process that created the preconditions for capitalist production to begin.
 The "so-called" signals Marx's irony toward the bourgeois origin story, but his own structure reproduces a version of the same problem.
-By treating these processes as the origin rather than as the ongoing operation, he implies that once capitalist production is established it runs on its own logic (the wage relation, the value form, the law of the tendency of the rate of profit to fall (LTRPF) and its countertendencies) and the colonial violence that created the conditions becomes backstory.
+By treating these processes as the origin rather than as the ongoing operation, he implies that once capitalist production is established it runs on its own logic — the wage relation, the value form, the tendency of the rate of profit to fall (LTRPF) and its countertendencies — and the colonial violence that created the conditions becomes backstory.
 His core analysis proceeds accordingly: the rate of exploitation, the organic composition, the falling rate of profit are all developed as though the relevant unit is a single national economy with its own internally constituted class relations.
 International trade appears as an external modification, not as constitutive of the system itself.
 This is not a peripheral weakness; it is the structure from which the tradition's methodological nationalism follows.
 Define the unit of analysis as a single polity and everything that crosses its boundaries becomes external rather than constitutive.
 If capitalism's core logic is the value form operating through wage labor in national units, and if primitive accumulation is prehistory rather than ongoing structure, then new forms of colonial expansion at the turn of the 20th century (monopoly, finance capital, capital export, the scramble for Africa) must be something additional.
 They become a new "stage" produced by capitalism's internal development (Hilferding's finance capital, Lenin's monopoly capitalism) rather than a continuation of processes that were constitutive from the start.
 This is how "imperialism theory" became a separate domain.
-Not because the phenomena required separate treatment, but because Marx's analytical structure had left the relevant mechanisms in a category ("so-called primitive accumulation") marked as transitory and substantially superseded, as opposed to distributing the discussion and effects across his general treatment.
-The political consequence was significant: by making it theoretically possible to analyze capitalism without analyzing imperialism, the bracketing made it easier for subsequent theorists and parties to treat metropolitan wealth as a domestic achievement rather than as structurally dependent on peripheral extraction — which is what made the Second International's accommodation to colonialism theoretically available rather than obviously contradictory, and what makes the social-democratic project of "nice capitalism at home" appear coherent rather than structurally impossible.[3]
+Not because the phenomena required separate treatment, but because Marx's analytical structure had left the relevant mechanisms in a category ("so-called primitive accumulation") marked as transitory and substantially superseded.
+The political consequence was significant: by making it theoretically possible to analyze capitalism without analyzing imperialism, the bracketing made it easier for subsequent theorists and parties to treat metropolitan wealth as a domestic achievement rather than as structurally dependent on peripheral extraction — which is what made the Second International's accommodation to colonialism theoretically available rather than obviously contradictory, and what makes the social-democratic project of "nice capitalism at home" appear coherent rather than structurally impossible.[2][3]

 On the clusters and the Tendency of the Rate of Profit to Fall

-Readers working within the Marxist tradition will recognize the clusters' underlying unity: they can be understood as organized around the countertendencies to the tendency of the rate of profit to fall (LTRPF).
+The specifically capitalist form is worth sketching, because it shows both what the LTRPF captures and where its limits as a foundational claim lie.
 As the organic composition of capital rises (more constant capital relative to variable capital, more machinery relative to living labor), the rate of profit tends to fall because surplus value is extracted from living labor, not from machines.
 But as Marx emphasizes (Capital Vol. 3, Chs.
 13 and 15), the rate and the mass of profit can move in opposite directions: a falling rate on a growing total capital can still produce a rising absolute mass of profit, which is why accumulation continues and the system becomes more powerful even as it becomes less profitable per unit of capital employed.
-Grossman (The Law of Accumulation and Breakdown, 1929) pushes this further: the mass can rise while the rate falls, but the mass is itself finite relative to the capital it must valorize — under the assumptions of his reproduction scheme, there is a point at which the mass of surplus value becomes insufficient to simultaneously fund continued accumulation, capitalist consumption, and unproductive expenditure — and this is where the breakdown tendency lives, though the point is model-dependent rather than empirically discoverable.
-The countertendencies the clusters catalogue postpone but do not eliminate that point.

-The framework is compatible with the LTRPF but does not require it: the clusters describe what capitalists observably do (seek cheap inputs, exploit labor differentials, open markets, find investment outlets, manage legitimation), and readers who reject the falling rate of profit as the structural driver will find the mechanisms no less operative.
-The LTRPF is the specifically capitalist form of pressures the framework treats as general to class rule — every system that extracts from others on an ongoing basis faces analogous pressures to cheapen inputs, discipline labor, open new sources of supply, and legitimate the arrangement, regardless of whether the extraction is organized through the value form.
+The analysis treats the LTRPF as the specifically capitalist expression of pressures that are general to class rule, not as the foundational law from which the clusters derive.
+Readers who reject the falling rate of profit as the structural driver will find the clusters' mechanisms no less operative, because the clusters describe what extracting class fractions observably do under any system that extracts from others on an ongoing basis.
+The LTRPF is the specifically capitalist form of these pressures — every system that extracts from others on an ongoing basis faces analogous pressures to cheapen inputs, discipline labor, open new sources of supply, and legitimate the arrangement, regardless of whether the extraction is organized through the value form.
+The evidence for this generality comes predominantly from market-organized class systems — the Mesta, Atlantic slavery, colonial and post-colonial capitalism.
+Whether the analogous pressures operate identically in tributary empires or other non-market class systems is a claim asserted here on structural grounds but does not demonstrate empirically.
+The extension remains to be tested against comparative cases not yet analyzed here.
 Starting from class rule does not mean rejecting value theory; it means treating value-theoretic categories as the capitalism-specific instantiation of a more general analysis.
 The clusters draw extensively on value-theoretic work — Marini's super-exploitation, Emmanuel's unequal exchange, the Patnaiks' income deflation, Grossman's overaccumulation — as the most precise available accounts of how these pressures operate under capitalism.
-But the Mesta's enclosure of Moorish agriculture operates through the same structural logic as the Patnaiks' income deflation without being organized through the value form, and the framework needs to be able to see both.[4]
+But the Mesta's enclosure of Moorish agriculture operates through the same structural logic as the Patnaiks' income deflation without being organized through the value form, and the analysis needs to be able to see both.[4]

 Why the broad definition: evidence and consequences

-The framework discusses national and subnational accumulation alongside international cases throughout, and it does so deliberately.
+The analysis discusses national and subnational accumulation alongside international cases throughout, and it does so deliberately.
 Much of the violence that the imperialism literature treats as characteristic imperial forms (enclosure, forced proletarianization, population displacement, the destruction of subsistence economies, the coercive management of surplus populations) occurred first within and between the polities that later projected it outward.

 The southern case shows enclosure through the destruction of an existing system.
 The northern plateau shows the same structural outcome achieved through a different mechanism where the starting conditions differed — illustrating form-variation within a single imperial project.
 Where no comparable Moorish agricultural infrastructure existed, the Reconquista operated through the jurisdictional subordination of frontier settler communities: free peasants who had claimed land through squatter's rights during the initial conquest were systematically absorbed into señorial lordship, and autonomous communities that had retained the right to choose their lord (behetrías) were enclosed into absolute lordship (señorío solariego), with political enclosure preceding and enabling land-use transformation.
 The Castilian Mesta, a crown-chartered cartel of sheep owners, converted vast tracts of conquered land from subsistence-oriented agriculture to extensive wool production for export to the Low Countries, displacing the conquered population's food systems while exploiting millions of sheep whose bodies were the commodity around which the entire trade circuit was organized.
 The Mesta is an early instance of a pattern Nibert (Animal Oppression and Human Violence) and Sanbonmatsu (The Omnivore's Deception) identify as general: pastoralist animal use functioning not merely as a consequence of conquest but as a driver of it, because the land requirements of herding create structural pressure toward further displacement of both human and nonhuman populations.
 This is enclosure operating through state-granted monopoly: under the Mesta's posesión laws, consolidated in 1492 and 1501, if a member grazed sheep on land once without challenge, he acquired a permanent right to rent that land at a fixed low rate.
 Land was legally barred from alternative use not by fences backed by manorial courts and justices of the peace (the contemporary English mechanism) but by royal decree and cartel lawyers — different institutional forms of enclosure, each enforced by the class that benefited from it.
 The largest Castilian ranching families held the same southern pastures for centuries while small owners were pushed to inferior land at higher prices.